-Studies and experts now recommend holding children back rather than sending them to school early, but what happens when all their friends are off to kindergarten and they’re not?
-It’s upsetting for kids and challenging for parents.
+Studies and experts now recommend holding children back rather than sending them to school early, but what happens when all their friends are off to kindergarten and they’re left behind at preschool?
+It can be upsetting for kids and challenging for parents.
 Here are our tips for how to handle this tricky situation.

 Give them lots of warning

 If you know in advance that you’re going to be holding your child back a year, then make sure you start communicating this to them as early as possible.
-Children don’t like surprises and may be terribly upset if they’re suddenly told at the last minute they’re not going to kindergarten with everyone else.
+Children don’t like surprises and may be terribly upset if they’re suddenly told at the last minute they’re not going to start school with their friends.
 Especially if their daycare or preschool has been doing lots of school readiness activities and their excitement is building.
 Communicating early on will really help them avoid disappointment and confusion.

 Consider changing preschools